Registration for this event has now closed. If you would like to join the wait list, please email firstname.lastname@example.org.

 11:30 a.m.
 Lunch and conversation, plus exploration of exhibit on charter documents

 1 p.m.
-"Samson Occom, the Man" lecture by a representative of the Mohegan tribe
+"Samson Occom, the Man" lecture by Nonner Faith Damon Davison and Beth Regan, Mohegan Council of Elders

 1:45 p.m.
-"The Founding of Dartmouth" lecture by Colin Calloway, Dartmouth's John Kimball, Jr. 1943 Professor of History and Professor of Native American Studies
+“The Founding and History of Dartmouth as a School for Native Americans” lecture by Colin Calloway, Dartmouth's John Kimball, Jr. 1943 Professor of History and Professor of Native American Studies

 2:45 p.m.
 Performance by Mohegan dancers and drummers (Horace W. Porter School)